cheyannagraham/Neighborhood-Map/README.md

 ## Install
 1. Clone/Download the repository
 2. `npm install`
+3. `cd Neighborhood-Map`
+4.  `npm run build` to make build
-3.  `npm run startapp` to run build production
+5. `npm run startapp` to start build production
-4.  `npm start` to run in developer mode
+6.  `npm start` to run in developer mode

 ## Using The App